 I have recently lost my phone with Microsoft Authenticator on it, and thanks to the cloud backup option, it took me less than five minutes to restore the Microsoft Authenticator app on my new device.

 Although Cloud Backup is not the perfect solution since you will rely on someone to protect your data, I don’t believe we have many choices.

 One day, I have lost my phone with Google Authenticator on it, and it took me weeks to regain access to most of my accounts.
-At that time, I have switched to Authy as this was the only app that also provided Cloud Backup and automatic synchronization across devices.
+At that time, I switched to Authy as this was the only app that provided Cloud Backup and automatic synchronization across devices.